France Country Commercial Guide

 Last published date:

-U.S. firms must navigate national and European regulations and standards for selling products in France.
-The French at times interpret existing EU regulations more stringently than other Member states and regulate areas where the EU has not yet proposed legislation.
+U.S. firms must navigate both national and European regulations and standards for selling products in France.
+The French interpret existing EU regulations more stringently than other member states and regulate some areas where the EU has not yet proposed legislation.

 Another challenge for U.S. firms is dealing with highly concentrated retail distribution chains and networks.
-Many French global manufacturers and suppliers exercise strong control over these retail networks, with well-organized buying offices that have put in place very stringent selection processes for new suppliers, products, and services.
-High retail mark-ups combined with innovative and creative marketing approaches are prerequisites to entering the French retail market.
+Many French global manufacturers and suppliers exercise strong control over these retail networks, along with well-organized buying offices that have put in place very stringent selection processes for new suppliers, products, and services.
+High retail mark-ups, combined with innovative and creative marketing approaches, are prerequisites to entering the French retail market.

 ×